How to Install Firewalld on Fedora Linux

 List All Rules in a Zone

 Get a complete overview of everything configured in a zone, including services, ports, rich rules, and more.
-Replace zone_name with the zone to inspect:
+For example, to inspect the public zone:

 This comprehensive output displays the zone’s target policy, interfaces, allowed services, open ports, and any advanced rich rules.
 It’s your go-to command for auditing zone configurations.